expo/expo/docs/pages/guides/authentication.md

       clientId: 'CLIENT_ID',
       scopes: ['activity:read_all'],
       redirectUri: makeRedirectUri({
-        // For usage in bare and standalone
+        // For usage in dev clients and standalone apps.
         // the "redirect" must match your "Authorization Callback Domain" in the Strava dev console.
         native: 'your.app://redirect',
       }),